-Commercial electricity use decreased 20.4% between 2005 and 2012; emissions decreased by more than 16%.
-Residential electricity use increased by about 4% but emissions increased by more than 9%.
-These changes are due to the emission factor used for electricity for 2005 and 2012.
+Commercial electricity use increased nearly 19% between 2005 and 2012; however, emissions increased by more than 25%.
+Similarly, Residential electricity use increased by less than 1% but emissions increased by nearly 6%.
+The difference between the change in activity data and emissions data are due to the emission factor used for electricity for 2005 and 2012.
 Emission factors convert activity data into GHG emissions and electricity emission factors vary annually based on how electricity is generated by the electricity provider (i.e., the amount of renewables, natural gas, coal, etc.).
-In 2005, Southern California Edison (SCE) generated
+In 2005, Southern California Edison (SCE) generated electricity that resulted in an emission factor of 669.7 CO2e.
+In 2012, SCE's